sononum/pbl/README.md

 PBL is an LGPL open source C library of functions that can be used in a C or C++ project.
-PBL is highly portable and compiles warning free on Linux gcc, MAC OS X and Windows Microsoft Visual C++ 2010 Express Edition.
+PBL is highly portable and compiles warning free on Linux gcc, MAC OS X and Windows Microsoft Visual Studio.
 The code of the PBL library includes the following modules:

 ###[**PBL BASE**][] - C Base Functions